The King's Body Guard

 Royal Garden Parties

 Royal Garden Parties are held during the summer, at least three times a year at Buckingham Palace and one at the Palace of Holyrood house in Edinburgh and are attended by 30,000 people.
 Royal Garden Parties have been held at Buckingham Palace since the 1860s.
 In the 1950s the number of Royal Garden Parties held at Buckingham Palace was increased from two to three a year.
 The extra Royal Garden Parties took the place of presentation parties.
-In some years, The Queen gives an additional Royal Garden Party to honour a large national organisation celebrating a special anniversary, such as the Red Cross or, for example, to mark the Year of the Disabled.
+In some years, The King gives an additional Royal Garden Party to honour a large national organisation celebrating a special anniversary, such as the Red Cross or, for example, to mark the Year of the Disabled.
 In 1998, a special Royal Garden Party celebrated the 50th anniversary of the founding of the National Health Service: the guests were serving or past-serving members from all parts of the Health Service.

 Edited from the Georgian Hotel Website - reception@georgianhousehotel.co.uk